oren/multi-sites/readme.md

 1. hit 0.0.0.0:3000/login
 1. hit 0.0.0.0:3000/profile

-Each of those url are using different website.
-The first uses home, on port 3001, the second uses profile on port 3002 and the third uses auth, on port 3003.
+Each of those url are being served from different app - the first uses the home app, the second uses profile and the third uses the auth app.